richardturn/forest/README.md

 In the AppServiceProvider.php, I have added some Blade Directives, this means that when using things like numbers and dates, you can use the directive to display them in the correct format.

+Due to the discovery and contained dates also being in the Julian format, I have added an attribute to the model, that auto converts them to a Carbon date for easier use.

 ### Commands
 To serve the application you can use  the below command in the base directory.